 Add Your Keyword Into Another H2 or H3 Heading

-It’s insufficient to have the keyword written into your Title (H1 heading).
-Your website plugin or SEO fields will generally prompt you to add it and synonyms into another heading.
+It’s insufficient to have the keyword written into your Title (H1 heading) alone.
+Your website plugin or SEO fields will generally prompt you to add it and synonyms at least one more heading further down the page.

 Rename the Featured Image with Your Keyword